10 Tips for a More Effective Chargeback Policy

 Chargebacks Policies: Returns

-No merchant likes to deal with refunds.
+Nobody likes to deal with refunds.
 Making your return process more complex won't stop them, though.
-More likely, buyers will simply skip your customer service department and file a chargeback.
-In contrast, a clear, simple, and easy-to-understand eCommerce refund policy says you stand behind your product and want your customers to be satisfied.
+Buyers will simply skip your customer service department and file a chargeback.
+That said, it’s not practical to accept any and all returned merchandise.

-It’s not practical to accept any and all returned merchandise.
-The more flexible your return policy, though, the lower the risk of chargebacks.
+A clear, simple, and easy-to-understand eCommerce return policy says you stand behind your product and want your customers to be satisfied.
+The more flexible your return policy, the lower the risk of chargebacks.
 If your restrictive policies disqualify a traditional refund, the customer is more prone to commit friendly fraud.

 Chargebacks Policies: Shipping